WebAssembly/binaryen/README.md

 ## Running

-### binaryen-shell
+### wasm-opt

 Run

 ````
-bin/binaryen-shell [.wast file] [options] [passes, see --help] [--help]
+bin/wasm-opt [.wast file] [options] [passes, see --help] [--help]
 ````

-The binaryen shell receives a .wast file as input, and can run transformation passes on it, as well as print it (before and/or after the transformations).
+The wasm shell receives a .wast file as input, and can run transformation passes on it, as well as print it (before and/or after the transformations).
 For example, try

 ````
-bin/binaryen-shell test/passes/lower-if-else.wast --print
+bin/wasm-opt test/passes/lower-if-else.wast --print
 ````

 That will pretty-print out one of the test cases in the test suite.
 To run a transformation pass on it, try

 ````
-bin/binaryen-shell test/passes/lower-if-else.wast --print --lower-if-else
+bin/wasm-opt test/passes/lower-if-else.wast --print --lower-if-else
 ````

 The `lower-if-else` pass lowers if-else into a block and a break.
 You can see the change the transformation causes by comparing the output of the two print commands.